-Ed note: Since this list was initially written, we’ve added both the 2014 American
+Ed note: Since this list was initially written, we’ve added the 2014 American

-and the brand-new, 2016 Toho-produced Shin Godzilla to the rankings, to keep them complete.
+, the 2016 Toho-produced Shin Godzilla and the 2019 Godzilla: King of the Monsters to the rankings, to keep them complete.

 I love Godzilla, and on some level, I bet you probably do too.
 To hate Godzilla is to hate the idea of the “giant monster wrecks stuff/fights other monsters” movie concept, and to hate that concept is to hate mindless fun itself.
 Do you hate mindless fun?
 If so, I pity you, and I wish I could send a guy in a bulky rubber suit to your home to give you a hug, assuming he could operate the arms sufficiently.

 With anticipation surging to unprecedented levels with both another American Godzilla movie on the way, and the American arrival of Toho’s Shin Godzilla, this is the perfect time to really dig into the history of this venerable series, which first kicked off with the black and white Japanese classic Gojira in 1954.
-What followed were 28 Japanese sequels and one ill-fated American remake in 1998, plus another in 2014.
+What followed were 28 Japanese sequels and one ill-fated American remake in 1998, plus two more in the last decade.
 They make up one of the silliest, most colorful and consistently fun film libraries ever created.